danielsordi/cs732-todo-list-demo/README.md

 13. **step-12-error-checking:** In this step, we add some more error checking to our REST API to help ensure that we return appropriate HTTP error codes rather than corrupting our database.

 14. **step-13-mongoose:** In this step, we use MongoDB instead of a JavaScript array in our backend to store our todos.
 We use the `mongoose` package to hook up our Express backend to MongoDB.

+15. **step-14-fetch:** In this step, we hook up the frontend to the backend with "fetch" statements (actually using the `axios` package).
+We use optimistic updates so that the UI on the frontend is updated immediately, optimistically assuming the backend request will succeed.
+Then, if the backend request fails, the UI is reverted to its prior state.